KohaILS/koha-manual-zh-cn/source/tools.rst

     it.

-If you have multiple patron attributes you can change them all by using the plus (+) sign to the right of the text box.
+If you have multiple patron attributes you can change them all by using the '+ New' link to the right of the text box.
 This will allow you to add another attribute value.

 |image282|